WELLESLEY GREEN HOME - WELLESLEY, MASSACHUSETTS

 YEAR-ROUND COMFORT.
 The home is super insulated and air-tight, paired with high performance triple-paned windows, to ensure it is draft-free throughout the winter (even when in front of the large windows and doors).
 ZED designed a right-sized heating and cooling system to pair with the thermally improved building enclosure to ensure year-round comfort.
 The glazing on the home maximizes passive solar gains, and facilitates cross ventilation and daylighting.

 ENERGY EFFICIENT.
-As the most energy efficient house built to date in Wellesley, the home highlights a practical solution for Massachusetts.
+As one of the most energy efficient houses built to date in Wellesley, the home highlights a practical solution for Massachusetts.
 First, the building enclosure reduces the largest energy requirement for typical houses (heating).
 Super-insulation, exceptional air sealing, a thermally broken wall assembly, triple pane windows, and passive solar gain combine for a sizable heating load reduction.
 Second, within the house only efficient systems consume energy.
 These include an air source heat pump for heating & cooling, a heat pump hot water heater, LED lighting, energy recovery ventilation, and high efficiency appliances.
 Lastly, photovoltaics provide renewable energy help offset energy consumption.
 The result is an 89% reduction in energy use compared to a similar brand new home built to code requirements.

 RESILIENT.
 The home will fare well in extreme weather events.
 During a winter power outage, heat loss will be very slow due to the super-insulated and airtight envelope– taking multiple days to drop to 60 degrees even with no heat source.
 An engineered drainage system, paired with careful the detailing of the foundation, will help to keep the finished basement dry.
 A generator will provide full operation of the all-electric house during a power outage.